 A tree and the tree stand alone could cost you $100, and that’s not even taking into consideration the emotional cost of picking pine needles out of your rug for the next three months.
 Is $2,175 worth skipping the Christmas tree/Hanukkah bush this year?

 THE $50 PRESENT.
 THE OL’ I-HAVE-NO-FRIGGIN-CLUE-WHAT-TO-GET-YOU $50 PRESENT.

 I have purchased the exact same scarf and tie for my mom and dad for at least 14 of the Christmases I’ve been alive.
 And how many $50 Williams Sonoma peppermint barks and Santa’s Chimney-scented Yankee Candles are sold to desperate, last-minute gift-buyers every year??
 What if you eliminated just 4 of these $50 gifts? ($200 total.)
 It’s periwinkle pashminas… or $4,300!

 (For some extra holiday lolz, please read this: The Haters Guide to the Williams Sonoma Catalog by Drew Magary)

 Spend 10 minutes in Target during the holidays, and you’re walking out with a $300 receipt, I guarantee it.
 Target has crafted itself into a veritable cathedral of seduction.
-I would suggest not going and instead, investing that $300, but I fear that I jeopardize my credibility as someone who understands the human condition.
-People (especially women, it’s true) love to love Target, so, I won’t go there.
-But…….one trip to Target to buy crap you won’t remember buying in two years…..or $6,500…..
+People love to preach the gospel of Target, but I’m fucking over buying forgettable, throw-away garbage just to get a quick dopamine fix.
+One trip to Target to buy crap you won’t remember buying in two years…..or $6,500…..